Home > The Nutcracker

 Music: Peter Tchaikovsky

-Drosselmeyer, a mysterious old inventor, and his nephew arrive with many gifts, including life-sized dancing dolls.
+Drosselmeier, a mysterious old inventor, arrives with many gifts, including life-sized dancing dolls.
 Clara is so thrilled with the dancing dolls that she wants one for herself, but her mother tells her that magic toys belong to children everywhere.
-Drosselmeyer, seeing her disappointment, produces another gift - a beautiful wooden Nutcracker carved like a cavalier with a white beard and a mouth wide enough to crack nuts.
+Drosselmeier, seeing her disappointment, produces another gift - a beautiful hand crafted wooden Nutcracker carved like a cavalier with a white beard and a mouth wide enough to crack nuts.

 Clara loves the Nutcracker, but Fritz is jealous of his sister’s gift.
 He grabs the Nutcracker from Clara and throws it to the floor, breaking it.
-Drosselmeyer and his nephew step in to mend the Nutcracker, while Fritz is scolded for his bad behavior.
+Drosselmeier steps in to mend the Nutcracker, while Fritz is scolded for his bad behavior.

-It is getting late, and everyone joins hands for the Grandfather’s Dance.
+It is getting late, and everyone joins hands for the Grandparent’s Dance.
 Then one by one, the guests leave.
-As the lights go out, Clara bids goodnight to her wonderful Godfather and his charming nephew.
+Clara bids goodnight to her wonderful Godfather, Herr Drosselmeier.
+As the lights go out, Drosselmeier has made his final repairs to the toy Nutcracker and returned it to Frau Silberhaus, Clara’s mother.

 The Nutcracker looks for Clara, who has fallen faint onto the giant, toy bed.
 Magically the bed begins to move through the starry night.
-Suddenly, Drosselmeyer appears from the darkness and waves his magic cape and, in a flash, the Nutcracker is turned into a handsome prince.
-He bows to Clara, and places the Mouse King’s crown upon her head and takes her to the Land of Sweets.
+Suddenly, Drosselmeier appears from the darkness and waves his magic cape and, in a flash, the Nutcracker is turned into a handsome prince.
+He bows to Clara, and places the Mouse King’s crown upon her head and begins their journey to the Kingdom of the Sweets.

-On their journey, Clara and the Prince find themselves in the middle of a snowy forest, ruled by the King and Queen of Snow.
+On their way, Clara and the Nutcracker Prince find themselves in the middle of a snowy forest, ruled by the regal Snow King and Queen.
 Clara and the Prince are given permission to pass through the forest and the King and Queen dance as snowflakes whirl around them.

-As they approach the Land of Sweets, Clara and the Prince are greeted by Angels, followed by the dazzling Sugar Plum Fairy and her Cavalier.
-The Prince describes the battle and how Clara helped him defeat the Mouse King.
-The Sugar Plum Fairy congratulates Clara on her bravery and as a reward, leads them to the royal throne to watch a festival in their honor.
+As they finally approach the Kingdom of the Sweets, Clara and the Prince are greeted by Angels, followed by the dazzling Sugar Plum Fairy and her Cavalier.
+The Nutcracker Prince describes the battle and how Clara helped him defeat the Mouse King.
+The Sugar Plum Fairy congratulates Clara on her bravery and as a reward, leads her and the Prince to the royal candy throne to watch a festival in their honor.

 The drinks, candies and toys that children love come to life and dance for Clara and the Prince: Spanish chocolate, Arabian coffee, Chinese tea, Russian dolls with their candy whips, the Reed Pipes, funny Mother Ginger with her bonbon children and the candy flowers of every color.
 Finally, the Sugar Plum Fairy and her Cavalier perform the most beautiful dance of all.

-When the dancing is done, Clara bids all a reluctant farewell and leaves the magical kingdom with The Nutcracker Prince.
-It has been a wonderful dream.
+After a dazzling finale, when the dancing is done, Clara bids all a reluctant farewell and as she leaves the magical kingdom the Prince transform back to the Nutcracker Doll.
+It has been a magical dream fit for the holiday season.